 Various types of call centers engage with us every day.
 Here are 5 mistakes that you should avoid while setting up a call center.

-Some are outbound sales call centers where agents call us to convince us to buy something.
-Others are inbound sales call centers that we call to purchase something (like Teleshopping Network).
+Some are outbound call centers for sales where agents call us to convince us to buy something.
+Others are inbound call centers for sales that we call to purchase something (like Teleshopping Network).

 Other call centers are help desks for employees within an organization.
 Finally, there are customer support centers that businesses or brands either manage or outsource for customers to get support on products and services.